 Fixed vs. Variable Mortgages

-Things I want you to know, let's get right to it. 😊
+Things I want you to know about the fixed vs.variable debate, let's get right to it. 😊

 Fixed mortgage features (main ones)

 #1 - fixed rate and payment

 #2 - if you break this mortgage early you will be subject to a penalty of;

 b) Interest Rate Differential - it hurts to even say it.
 You would never forget an IRD penalty.
 Hear about someone paying a $20,000++ penalty?
 They hit IRD.